skills/connect-the-dots/README.md

 <details id=3>
 <summary><h2>Step 3: Fix a broken sidebar</h2></summary>

-_Great job finding that commit :heart_
+_Great job finding that commit :heart:_

 Thanks for finding that commit!
 We now know that the sidebar was indeed added, and it was done in that commit.
 Let's see if we can dig a little deeper to find out if any planning or conversation, using comments, occurred around this change.